A gunman killed his brother. Now Farris Barakat is on an American journey.

 Layla studied architectural engineering as a young woman in Aleppo and had taken great pride in designing her home.
 After Deah married Yusor, she helped them set up theirs.
 Just a week before they died, they'd installed a sparkling new stainless-steel sink in their black granite countertop.
 They beamed with pride like parents with their firstborn.

 Deah and Yusor's families had worked hard to make it in America.
-Deah's father, Namee, owned real estate and several small businesses including a convenience store.
+Deah's father, Namee, owns real estate and several small businesses including a convenience store.
 Layla raised their three children and went back to school at North Carolina State University to earn a master's degree in computer science.

 Yusor and Razan's parents, Mohammad and Amira Abu-Salha, were Palestinians who lived in Jordan and Kuwait before coming to America.
 He was a psychiatrist and she, a pharmacist by training, helped him run his practice.